Russia's demand for U.S. guarantees may harm nuclear talks, Iran official says | Headlines

 Lavrov said the sanctions on Russia over the conflict in Ukraine had created a "problem" from Moscow's perspective.
 When asked whether Russia's demand would harm 11 months of talks between Tehran and world powers, including Russia, Iran Project Director at International Crisis Group, Ali Vaez said: "Not yet.
 But it’s impossible to segregate the two crises for much longer."

 "The U.S. can issue waivers for the work related to the transfer of excess fissile material to Russia.
-But it's a sign that the commingling of the two issues has started," Vaez said.
-Sources close to the Iran talks said that China also wants guarantees from the United States that its trade with Tehran will be secured if a deal is reached.
+But it’s a sign that the commingling of the two issues has started," Vaez said.
+Two diplomats, one of them not directly involved in the talks, said China also has demanded written guarantees that its companies doing business in Iran wouldn't be affected by U.S. sanctions.

+Such demands may complicate efforts to seal a nuclear deal at a time when an agreement looked likely.
+All parties involved in Vienna talks said on Friday they were close to reaching an agreement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)